sandeepmallick/Llama-Mini-Chatbot-Extension/README.md

 4.Select the folder where your extension files are located

 5.use It
-Pin the extension to your toolbar (optional)
+Pin the extension to your toolbar for quick start

 Click the icon to open Sandeep AI

-Type your query and hit Send
+Type your questions and hit Send

-Get real-time AI responses powered by LLaMA API
+Get real-time AI responses

 # Tech Used
 HTML, CSS, JavaScript

 LLaMA API
 Chrome Extensions API